The Complete Guide to Parking Lot Security: Protecting Property and People

 Advanced camera features for parking lot security include:

 • Remote monitoring: Remote monitoring capabilities allow you to keep an eye on your property from anywhere you have internet access.
+With live video monitoring, security teams can assess activity in real time and determine whether to escalate an issue to on-site staff, security guards, or law enforcement.

-• Advanced motion detection: Able to distinguish people from other moving forms (such as animals or swaying trees), advanced motion detection can alert you to potential after-hours issues as they’re happening.
+• Advanced motion detection: Able to distinguish people from other moving forms (such as animals or swaying trees), advanced motion detection can alert you to potential after-hours issues as they're happening.
+This helps teams identify suspicious activity faster without relying on manual review of hours of footage.

 • AI capabilities: Depending on the AI program, AI has the potential to spot problems before they escalate by flagging suspicious behaviors as they are happening.